rextsears/track-track/README.md

 ## User Stories

 ### Current / MVP
+    - As a user, I want the ability to 'log in' to the app to only see my information.
+    - As a user, I want the ability to be the only user to see my personal music information and have the information otherwise kept private.
+    - As a user, I want the ability to have other users leave comments and ratings about individual tracks in my music collection.
+    - As a user, I want the ability to interact with the application and database in a manner that is user friendly and familiar to the look and feel of other apps I use regularly.

+### Ice Box
+    - As a user, I want the application to have an inviting, fun, music-themed design.

+### Completed
     - As a user, I want the ability to load the application in a web browser.
-    - As a user, I want the ability to 'log in' to the app to only see my information.
     - As a user, I want the ability to store music information in a database for the information to be recalled in the future for later use.
     - As a user, I want the ability to edit or otherwise modify music information that was previously entered.
     - As a user, I want the ability to delete music information that was previously entered.
     - As a user, I want to be able to store information pertaining to individual songs, at minimum, including song Title, Artist, Album, Streaming Source, and Discovery Source.
     - As a user, I want the ability to mark certain songs as 'Favorites.'
-    - As a user, I want the ability to be the only user to see my personal music information and have the information otherwise kept private.
     - As a user, I want the ability to be the only person with the ability to add, edit, or delete my personal music information.
-    - As a user, I want the ability to have other users leave comments and ratings about individual tracks in my music collection.
-    - As a user, I want the ability to interact with the application and database in a manner that is user friendly and familiar to the look and feel of other apps I use regularly.

-### Ice Box
-    - As a user, I want the application to have an inviting, fun, music-themed design.
     - As a user, I want to be able to see my music data displayed in different formats, including chronologically, alphabetically, by Artist, by Streaming Source, by Discovery Source, etc.

-### Completed
-    - [none]

 ## Wireframes